 - A City on a Hill Ministry through the Arts

 Dr. Phifer holds bachelor’s and master’s degrees in music education and a doctorate in worship studies and serves as a guest lecturer at colleges and university in the USA and overseas.
 Steve and his wife, Freeda, a music educator, live in Bartow, FL.

-Stephen Phifer, D.W.S. is now Adjunct Professor of Worship Studies for Valley Forge Christian College, Phoenixvill, PA and founder/teacher/ writer of The Worship Renewal Center.
+Stephen Phifer, D.W.S. is retired from being Adjunct Professor of Worship Studies for Valley Forge Christian College, Phoenixvill, PA and founder/teacher/ writer of The Worship Renewal Center.